-Objective 3: Increase social engagement for older individuals.
+Objective 3: Increase social engagement for older individuals and individuals with physical disability.

-- Strategy 1: Support programming aimed at identifying older individuals who are socially isolated to decrease the effects of social isolation. - Strategy 2: Develop and utilize strategies to address social isolation in rural and urban settings, along with providing cultural experiences, activities, and services. - Strategy 3: Educate older individuals on the benefits of virtual engagement.
+- Strategy 1: Support programming aimed at identifying older individuals and individuals with physical disabilities who are socially isolated to decrease the effects of social isolation. - Strategy 2: Develop and utilize strategies to address social isolation in rural and urban settings. - Strategy 3: Educate older individuals and individuals with physical disabilities on the benefits of virtual engagement.